 Keep your airways clear of secretions, which will increase during your acute illness and could lead to pneumonia.
 If you smoke or have allergies or chronic lung disease, you may not handle these secretions well.
 There are several ways to help clear your airways of excess secretions:

 - Use a humidifier—A cold mist vaporizer, steamy shower, or other ways of increasing the water content of the air you breathe (humidity) will decrease the stickiness of the secretions and allow you to cough them up more easily.
 Be sure to clean the humidifier filter daily.

 - Cough when needed—As long as there is something coming up, coughing is necessary.
-Don't overdo cough suppressant medications like dextromethorphan or codeine.
+Use cough suppressants, like dextromethorphan or codeine, with caution.

 - Choose whether you need over-the-counter products—Various over-the-counter and prescription preparations help thin and reduce the stickiness of your secretions.
 Recent studies have raised questions about the effectiveness of over-the-counter medications.

-- Apply vapor rub—This is a topical ointment that contains camphor, menthol, and eucalyptus oils.
-Vapor rub can be applied to the neck and chest.
+- Use vapor rubs—This is a topical ointment that contains camphor, menthol, and eucalyptus oils.
+Vapor rubs can be applied to the neck and chest.
 It may help to relieve nighttime symptoms, especially in children aged 2-11 years.

 Aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), and acetaminophen reduce fever while they relieve body aches and headache.
 Other pain relievers do not lower fevers.
 Remember that children and adolescents should not take aspirin during a viral infection.

 Soaking in a lukewarm bath or warm swimming pool may also help you feel better.
 Warm water baths with temperatures around 80°F (degrees Fahrenheit) are still well below your body temperature.
 This is a good way to lower a fever in a child only if closely supervised by an adult.